muaad/kik/README.md

 client.messages.send_text('user_name', 'chat_id', 'message')
 ```

 You can add a keyboard to your message.
 Pass in the keyboard as an array containing a list of the elements that make up the keyboard.
-The `boolen` argument at the end is for toggling the keyboard ON or OFF.
+The `boolean` argument at the end is for toggling the keyboard ON or OFF.

 ```ruby
 client.messages.send_text('user_name', 'chat_id', 'Are you a human being?', ["Yes", "No"], true)